syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 ## Adding custom view to items

-In picker control, the items can be customized with custom view of all item by `ItemTemplate`, and assign custom view to the `ItemTemplate`.
+In picker control, the items can be customized with a custom view of all items by ItemTemplate and assign a custom view to the `ItemTemplate`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}